Holding Your Digital Life for Ransom

 First of all, do not pay the ransom.

-This will only encourage future development of ransomware and more frequent attacks.
-As inconvenient as it is, your best bet is to tighten your security and restore your files from a recent backup.
+As inconvenient as it is, your best bet is to tighten your security (educate yourself and others about the warning signs) and restore your files from a recent backup.

 Some facts about ransomware: